Welcome to WEEWG!

 - Contributing to the USAID-funded Leveraging Economic Opportunities learning agenda for women’s economic empowerment

-The SEEP Women’s Economic Empowerment Working Group (WEEWG) will develop a series of three technical briefs on topics that are of interest to the WEEWG membership and to USAID.
-These technical briefs will provide an overview of key issues related to the technical topic, discuss current evidence base and include examples of good practices.
+The SEEP Women’s Economic Empowerment Working Group (WEEWG) developed a series of three technical briefs on topics of interest to the WEEWG membership and to USAID.
+These technical briefs provide an overview of key issues related to the technical topic, discuss current evidence base and include examples of good practices.